 An easy recipe for how to roast garlic in the oven.
 Mash roasted garlic cloves and add to potatoes, soups, and salad dressings or spread directly on bread.

 Roasted Garlic is delicious in dips like hummus or tapenade and divine in Garlic Mashed Potatoes.
 Where raw garlic is harsh and astringent, roasted garlic is soft as butter, caramel in color, and mellow in flavor.
 You can even eat it straight out of the bulb on your favorite homemade bread!

 How do I Roast Garlic Cloves in the Oven?

-To roast garlic in the oven, set the oven to 400 degrees.
+- To roast garlic in the oven, set the oven to 400 degrees.
 First, remove the papery outer layer of a bulb (but not the papery skins).
 Keep the cloves attached.

 Once the bulbs are cool enough to handle, you can squeeze out the individual cloves and eat them straight or mash them to use in other recipes.

 Here are two easy ways to freeze garlic:

 - In White Bean and Kale Soup